mohitpai/journey-optimizer.en/help/using/configuration/manage-suppression-list.md

 >abstract="To download the suppression list, you can either export the current list by generating a new file, or download the file that was previously generated."
 -->

-To export the suppression list as a CSV file, follow the steps below.
+To export the suppression list as a CSV file, follow the steps below:

 1. Select the **[!UICONTROL Download CSV]** button.